 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \Box No \Box
+Yes \boxtimes No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
 See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer \Box Accelerated filer \boxtimes Non-accelerated filer \Box Smaller reporting company \Box
+(Check one): Large accelerated filer \square Accelerated filer \boxtimes Non-accelerated filer \square Smaller reporting company \square

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+Yes 🗆 No 🖾

-The aggregate market value of the registrant's common stock held by non-affiliates of the registrant as of June 27, 2010 was approximately \$209.0 million based on the closing price for the registrant's common stock reported by The NASDAQ Global Select Market® on that date.
-For purposes of this disclosure, shares of common stock held by officers and directors of the registrant and persons that may be deemed to be affiliates under the Act have been excluded.
+The aggregate market value of the registrant's common stock held by non-affiliates of the registrant as of July 3, 2011 was approximately \$114.4 million based on the closing price for the registrant's common stock reported by the NASDAQ Global Select Market on that date (\$1.97 per share).
+For purposes of this disclosure, shares of common stock held by officers and directors of the registrant and persons that may be deemed affiliates under the Act have been excluded.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.